EJSAHN/sorghum-leaf-blight-meta-gwas/README.md

     Field_data_all_locations_SEN_2022_MAY_18_2023.xlsx
 ```

 Only leaf blight incidence and severity are extracted from the field workbooks.
-Other disease measurements are not used.

 The reference VCF used for the reported analysis has SHA-256: